rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Thailand and Cambodia agree to Malaysian mediation
+## Thailand, Cambodia to hold peace talks after clashes

 date: 2025-07-27, from: RTÉ News

-Thailand and Cambodia have agreed to Malaysia acting as a mediator in their border conflict, the Malaysian Foreign Minister said, as the combatants each said the other had launched further artillery attacks across contested areas.
+Thailand and Cambodia's leaders will meet in Malaysia for peace talks tomorrow, the Thai government said, as the countries clashed for a fourth day in a deadly border dispute.

 <br>